Alaahussen/n8n_task/README.md

 ```
 Subject: Re: {{subject}}

-Hello {{sender_name}},
+Dear {{sender_name}},

-Thanks for reaching out about {{topic}}.
-I'd be happy to help.
-Could you please provide:
-- More detail about X
-- Any files or screenshots

-Once I have that, I'll get back with recommended next steps.
+Thank you for reaching out.
+I've received your inquiry and will get back to you shortly with the information you requested.
+Best regards,

 Best,
 Alaa Hussien